-Often times, when someone looks online for help, they are faced with a sterile medical perspective.
-The Mighty provides a community to discuss more than pills and side effects by providing a familiar perspective for their readers by publishing works produced by their contributors facing those real challenges.
+Hardships are all around us, some of them effect our physical health, others effect our mental well-being.
+Often times, when a person looks online for answers, they are provided with a sterile medical perspective that isn't always helpful.
+The Mighty provides a community to discuss more than pills and side effects.
+They provide a familiar perspective for their readers by publishing works produced by real people who experience those real challenges first hand.
 They believe that having a disability or disease doesn't have to be isolating.

 Currently, the The Mighty uses social media such as Facebook to advertise their content.
 They mostly rely on shared articles and the occasional video to shine a light on featured articles or topics.
 The videos, though thought provoking, use a similar format for most posts and are often longer than the usual social media scroller's attention span.
 By expanding their advertising platforms and utilizing physical media, we hope to create a more interactive experience and create a more diverse audience.